Why is Piano Important for my 4-5 Year Old?

 - Improve fine motor control in little fingers

-- Learn how to approach the keyboard physically
+- How to approach the keyboard physically

-- Gain keyboard and aural awareness through exploration
+- Keyboard awareness through exploration

-- Decipher high/low, long/short, same/different
+- Decipher fast/slow, soft/loud, high/low, long/short, same/different

 - Become sensitive to the expressive qualities of music